What is Digital Accessibility

 For multimedia and video materials -

 • Ensure your videos are accompanied by a text based transcript and/or closed captions.
-QMplus Media allows you to add captions automatically.
+QMplus Media automatically captions your audio and video, also allowing you to edit the captions

 • Check your videos can be viewed on desktop computers, tablets and mobile devices.
 You can use QMplus Media to ensure this.